pingcap/tidb-operator/en/deploy-on-aws-eks.md

 cd tidb-operator/deploy/aws
 ```

+The EKS deployment scripts provide two options:

+* Deploy a cluster for demo or quick experience

+    The demo deployment creates a new VPC, a t2.micro instance as the bastion host and an EKS cluster with the following Amazon EC2 instances as worker nodes:

+    * 1 c5.large instance for PD
+    * 3 c5d.large instances for TiKV
+    * 1 c5.large instance for TiDB
+    * 1 c5.large instance for monitor

+    To use the demo setup, run the following command:

+    {{< copyable "shell-regular" >}}

+    ``` shell
+    cp demo.tfvars terraform.tfvars
+    ```

+* Deploy a cluster for the production environment

-The default setup creates a new VPC and a `t2.micro` instance as the bastion machine, and an EKS cluster with following Amazon EC2 instances as worker nodes:
+    The production setup creates a new VPC, a t2.micro instance as the bastion host and an EKS cluster with the following Amazon EC2 instances as worker nodes:

-* 3 m5.xlarge instances for PD
+    * 3 c5.xlarge instances for PD
-* 3 c5d.4xlarge instances for TiKV
+    * 3 i3.4xlarge instances for TiKV
-* 2 c5.4xlarge instances for TiDB
+    * 2 c5.2xlarge instances for TiDB
-* 1 c5.2xlarge instance for monitor
+    * 1 c5.2xlarge instances for monitor

+    To use the production setup, run the following command:

+    {{< copyable "shell-regular" >}}

+    ``` shell
+    cp prod.tfvars terraform.tfvars
+    ```

-You can create or modify `terraform.tfvars` to set the value of variables and configure the cluster as needed.
-See the variables that can be set and their descriptions in `variables.tf`.
+In addition to the setups mentioned above, you can also modify `terraform.tfvars` to set the value of variables and configure the cluster as needed.
+See the configurable variables and their descriptions in `variables.tf`.

 The following is an example of how to configure the EKS cluster name, the TiDB cluster name, the TiDB Operator version, and the number of PD, TiKV and TiDB nodes: